 Our community believes that, in any educational system, expectations of students from both an academic and behavioral viewpoint should be clearly outlined.
+Our community also believes that when a student has difficulties adhering to our expectations, it is the responsibility of the community to restore justice and educate all individuals involved in order to correct behavior and ensure all behavior expectations are followed moving forward.

 It is important that all members of our school community:

-- show respect for others whether they be students, parents, school personnel, or visitors; - have an awareness and understanding of their actions and the consequences; - be accountable for their actions; - be responsible for the proper use of school facilities, equipment and instructional materials; and - contribute toward the maintenance of a safe environment.
+- show respect for others whether they be students, parents, school personnel, or visitors;

+- have an awareness and understanding of their actions and the consequences; - be accountable for their actions; - be responsible for the proper use of school facilities, equipment and instructional materials; and - contribute toward the maintenance of a safe environment.